moq-wg/moq-transport/draft-ietf-moq-transport.md

 A subscriber issues a `UNSUBSCRIBE` message to a publisher indicating it is no longer interested in receiving media for the specified track and Objects should stop being sent as soon as possible.
+The publisher sends a SUBSCRIBE_CLOSED to acknowledge the unsubscribe was successful and indicate the final Object.

 The format of `UNSUBSCRIBE` is as follows: